DevnagriAI/devnagri_docs/guide/Dota_web.md

 ### Blocked Keywords/URLs

-For preventing blocked URLs to store in system. <br>
+For preventing blocked URLs to store in system user can utilise this option. <br>
 Please delete the malformed URLs once after adding them in the block list.

 ![blocked_keywords](./images/DOTA_Web/BlockedKeywords.png)

 ### Exclude Block

+This option lets you block specific sections on the website from being translated.<br>
-Mention class or div that you do not want to translate.
+User needs to mention class or div that he/she do not want to translate.

 ![exclude_block](./images/DOTA_Web/ExcludeBlock.png)

-### Robots.txt
+### SEO Crawling

-Please check the syntax and ensure you upload correct robots.txt.
+When set to "ON," this feature removes special instructions from the localized website that prevent search engines like GoogleBOT from indexing it.
+This means that once the localized website is fully integrated, search engines and other bots can freely access and analyze its content.

 ![robots.txt](./images/DOTA_Web/Robots.png)